luciedescamps/iris_keymap/README.md

 # iris_keymap
-## custom keymap for iris rev4 split keyboard
+## ✨custom keymap for iris rev4 split keyboard✨

 ### The layout is the following: